grubwieser/cloud-dataproc/codelabs/spark-hive-k8s-xgboost/README.md

-## Apace Spark, Hive, Kubernetes and XGboost codelab
+## Apache Spark, Hive, Kubernetes and XGboost codelab

 This codelab contains 2 parts to show how a data engineer and data scientist might use features available in Dataproc.